The Sea of Light Diamond "Darya-e Noor"

 The Empress's Crown

-Once Muhammad Reza Shah placed the Pahlavi crown on his own head during his coronation ceremony in 1967, he placed this crown on the head of his wife, the Empress Farah.
+Once Mohammad Reza Shah placed the Pahlavi crown on his own head during his coronation ceremony in 1967, he placed this crown on the head of his wife, the Empress Farah.
 Until that date, the wives of Persian monarchs were not crowned, and so it became necessary to design a new crown for the occasion.
 That honor was bestowed on the French jewellers, Van Cleef & Arpel.

 In accordance with tradition, the gems used in this crown were selected from loose gems in the treasury.
 The crown is made of green velvet, and white gold.
 It has more than 38 emeralds, 105 pearls, 34 rubies, 2 spinels, and 1,469 diamonds.
 The total weight of the crown is 1,481 grams.
 The largest emerald is located in the center of the sunburst on the front of the crown, and weighs approximately 91.32 cts.
 The two largest spinels are approximately 83 cts., and the largest pearl is approximately 22 mm. long.